Full Moon Watch

 What to see when the moon is full

 Can you recognize the wide face of the mythical Man in the Moon when gazing at a full moon?
 It may be a stretch for your imagination, but take a look and see if you can envision eyes and a nose shining down from the face of a full moon.
-Astronomy scientists tell us the name and date of a full moon when you’ll usually see that full face for a few night around the date, especially if it’s a clear night sky.
+Astronomy scientists tell us the name and date of a full moon when you’ll usually see that full face for a few nights around the date, especially if it’s a clear night sky.
 That’s when the moon is somewhere between sunset and sunrise and illuminated by the sun so it appears full.
 Here’s more details of what you can see when the moon is full.

-Discover details on the moon surface
+Discover details on the moon surface with binoculars

 - lunar marias are dark blotches called lunar seas or ponds often with craters

-- lunar highlands are lighter in color rocks.
+- lunar highlands are lighter in color rocks

-- lunar rilles are cracks in the surface of the terrain.
+- lunar rilles are cracks in the surface of the terrain

 You can get lost in time just scanning the surface of the moon and imagining the possibilities.
 Throughout a month watch as the new moon goes from a very thin slice of a crescent shape in the sky to a waxing or growing moon during its first quarter.
 As time passes the moon is called gibbous, becoming oblong before it is full moon.
 After it’s full the cycle reverses itself and is known as a waning moon and goes back to being a new moon.